Computational Cost Reduction in Learned Transform Classifications: Proposed Techniques

-We also hypothesized the original continuous signal may be unnecessarily over quantized and its quantization level may be decreased while not substantially affecting the classification accuracy.
-To test our hypotheses, we performed another simulation with the binary datasets described in the beginning of this section.
-In this simulation, we averaged the results of one thousand runs consisting in 10 pairs of $\mathbf{D}$ and $\mathbf{w}$ trained for different training sets evaluated on the test set.
-Each training set $\mathbf{X}$ was quantized from 1 to 15 quantization levels.
+We also hypothesized the original integer valued signals were unnecessarily over quantized and that their quantization level could be decreased while not substantially worsening the classification accuracy.
+To support our hypothesis, we performed another simulation with the datasets bark\_woodgrain and pigskin\_pressedcl.
+For each dataset, we averaged the results of one thousand runs consisting in 10 models $(\mathbf{D},\mathbf{w})$ trained using different training sets and evaluated on different quantized versions of the test set.
+The images from each test set $\mathbf{X}_{int}$ were quantized using levels ranging from 1 to 15.
 The results are shown in Figure~\ref{fig:quantization_accuracy}.
-Its worth noting in this figure that both datasets can be reduced to 2 bit (Quantization level equals to 2 and 3) with a limited decrease of the classification accuracy.
+Its worth noting in this figure that images from both datasets can have their bit precision reduced to 2 (Quantization level equals to 2 and 3) while having a limited decrease of the classification accuracy.